dansanderson/picotool/README.md

 ## Using picotool

-To use a tool, you run the `p8tool` command (in the `picotool/` root directory) with the appropriate arguments.
+To use a tool, you run the `p8tool` command with the appropriate arguments.
 Without arguments, it prints a help message.
 The first argument is the name of the tool to run (such as `stats`), followed by the arguments expected by that tool.

 For example, to print statistics about a cart named `helloworld.p8.png`:

 ```
-./picotool/p8tool stats helloworld.p8.png
+./picotool-master/p8tool stats helloworld.p8.png
 ```